 What is the effective date of a TDIU rating?

-As a military member, you get used to accomplishing what seems impossible every day and so it’s hard to acknowledge that you may meet the VA’s criteria for a TDIU rating of 100% unemployability.
+As a military member, you get used to accomplishing what seems impossible every day.
+So it’s hard to acknowledge that you may meet the VA’s criteria for a TDIU rating of 100% unemployability.
 It may seem like you are giving up, but it isn’t.
-It’s just making sure you and your family are receiving benefits to which they are entitled.
-When did you become qualified to received TDIU?
+It’s just making sure you and your family are receiving the benefits to which they are entitled.
+When did you become qualified to receive TDIU?
 Determining the proper effective date can make a significant difference in benefit calculations.

 The appropriate effective date will be fact-specific, based on a variety of factors.
 The effective date is not the date you file forms raising the TDIU theory; it will be an earlier date.

 Do you need some expert assistance in helping you obtain your TDIU benefits?
 Veterans Law Group is here to help.
 We’ve handled thousands of claims for veterans just like you.
 Fill out this questionnaire and submit it to our office for evaluation.
 We will review your request for a consultation and contact you as soon as possible.
 Our consultations are free of charge.